heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_Ap_Precip.png" alt="How does Ap affect precipitation" title="How does Ap affect precipitation" />

+#### With MSE values at 5.02 and 3.53 whic are low this tells me that we will get a very good line of fit.
+#### our p value is = -0.007 which is below the .05 threshold so we would reject the null hypothesis and say that There is a Linear relationship between the Ap Index and Precipitation.

 ## Cp
 ### Description of Cp Index